 Naturally, we started our lounge visit from a glass of the Veuve Clicquot.
 Then, we checked out the gourmet buffet and as we had over 2 hours until our flight, we decided to try a bit of everything (which proved to be impossible, too many options!).
 The highlight of the hot buffet for me were arancini balls – try them if they’re on offer.

 The seat: 1-2-1 staggered configuration flat-bed seats, each with direct aisle access.
 My seat, 23K, was in the smaller of two business cabins, at the back of the upper deck, which felt more private than the big cabin.
 As it was a night flight, not many people walked past me to the lounge area at the back of the plane.
-Each seat comes with USB port, power point and a mini bar stocked with water, juices and soft drinks.
+Each seat comes with USB port, power point and a minibar stocked with water, juices and soft drinks.
 Lots of storage compartments around, although I had some troubles opening the big bins under the window.

-Comfort: Amenity kits were distributed before take off.
+Comfort: Amenity kits were distributed before take-off.
 EK405 doesn’t go directly to Dubai and since it consists of two flights I received an amenity kit on each.
 Watch the video below this article if you’re interested what’s inside.
 The one for men is much better in my opinion than the one for women.
 Not only content-wise but also the fabric, shape and extra pockets inside.
 I think Emirates should work on it.
 Eyeshades and socks are packed in a separate plastic bag, which, again, needs some work, as it doesn’t look too elegant.
 Pillow, padded mattress and blanket were also provided.

 Entertainment: The big touchscreen in front, wireless tablet and a remote on the side – that seemed a bit too much at first.
 After a while, when I wrapped my head around it, I started to appreciate it.
 I was able to watch a movie on the big screen and have the flight map on the tablet at the same time.

-Food & drinks: SO.MUCH.BOOZE. – Champagne? – Yes, please. – Some more for you? – Yes, please.
+SO.MUCH.BOOZE. – Champagne? – Yes, please. – Some more for you? – Yes, please.
 I started this at 3pm in the airport lounge, then pre-flight glass (or two) of sparkling happened, the cocktail in the onboard lounge and wine (very good Stella Bella Shiraz 2010, which was being refilled as soon as I had a sip) with my dinner.
 Ah, and Tiger beer in the lounge in Singapore, because one can’t be in Singapore and not have a cheeky Tiger.
-On the Singapore – Dubai leg I couldn’t even finish my pre-flight bubbles I was so over it.
+On the Singapore – Dubai leg I couldn’t even finish the pre-flight bubbles I was so over it.
 And then I was offered a bloody merry with my breakfast… I said no.

 The food was very good.
 The appetiser on the Melbourne – Singapore leg was the highlight for me.

-I skipped the main meal after take off from Singapore, but still had a decent amount of food during both flights.
+I skipped the main meal after take-off from Singapore, but still had a decent amount of food during both flights.
 My menu:

 Cha soba salad with prawns